Psychological Egoism

 Many philosophers have championed this argument, which Elliott Sober and David Sloan Wilson (1998) have dubbed “Butler’s stone.”
 Broad (1930/2000), Per esempio, writes that Butler “killed the theory [of psychological egoism] so thoroughly that he sometimes seems to the modern reader to be flogging dead horses” (P. 55).

 Butler’s idea is that the experience of pleasure upon attaining something presupposes (or at least strongly indicates) a desire for the thing attained, not the pleasure itself.
-Dopotutto, we typically do not experience pleasure upon getting something (like food) unless we want it.
+Dopotutto, we typically do not experience pleasure upon getting something (come il cibo) unless we want it.
 The pleasure that accompanies the fulfillment of our desires is often a mere byproduct of our prior desire for the thing that gave us pleasure.
 Often we feel pleasure upon getting what we want precisely because we wanted what gave us pleasure.
 Considerare, Per esempio, getting second place in a race.
 This would make a runner happy if she wants to get second place; but it would not if she doesn’t want this at all (per esempio. she only wants first place).

 While Butler’s version of the argument may be overly ambitious in various respects (Sidgwick 1874/1907, 1.4.2.3; Sober and Wilson 1998, P. 278), the best version is probably something like the following (compare the “disinterested benevolence” argument in Feinberg 1965/1999, §c8):